dtube/docs/contribute.md

 # Contribute to DTube

-DTube is full open-source software.
-We want to make it as easy as possible for **Dtube** users to become Dtube contributors, open-source projects form the backbone, basis, and foundation for our rapidly advancing technological world.
-We’ve created this contribution guide to help you get started.
-We have multiple categories to cater to people of varying interests so that everyone can contribute.
+**We’ve created this contribution guide to help you get started.** We have multiple categories to cater to people of varying interests so that everyone can find a way to help.

 ## Summary
 1. [Questions?](#Questions?)